Louis Vigil is a live stream producer based out of Los Angeles. He has produced broadcasts for a variety of gaming and esports events.

 Making your first twitch overlay depends on what elements you wish to add.
 Most overlays include a frame from your webcam.
 You can create a simple frame for your webcam in XSplit Broadcaster, which is free streaming software.

-Right click on your webcam in the source list and click on the effects tab.
-In the masking area click on the shape option.
+- Right click on your webcam in the source list and click on the effects tab.
 Here you can select your custom webcam frame shape along with pick the colors and size of the frame.

 Don’t feel limited to just adding alerts for followers and subscribers.
 Streamers over the years have gotten creative in ways to promote following or subscribing to their channels.
 Some of the commonly seen Twitch overlays for followers and subscribers are goal counters, display recent followers and trains that start a countdown after every new subscriber.